Tree surveys can reveal hidden decay

 Although prevention is better than cure – keeping trees trimmed and pruned to avoid potential damage to property or injury to passersby is key – we highly recommend carrying out a post-storm tree inspection to help spot broken branches, leaning trunks or disruption to utility wires and cables.

-If pruning and branch removal is not enough to solve the problem, Twig can use its expertise to assess whether felling is preferable and can arrange any relevant tree surveys and felling licences.
-We are also on hand at short-notice, should you have a fallen tree that is blocking access or that has disrupted your utility supply.
-Tree-felling and sensitive clearance of scrub and vegetation, are what we are good at: all our staff are all ecologically trained and will endeavour to minimise the environmental impact of clearance, protecting vulnerable species and the surrounding habitat.
+If pruning and branch removal are not enough to solve the problem, Twig can use its expertise to assess whether felling is preferable and can arrange any relevant tree surveys and felling licences.
+We are also on hand at short notice, should you have a fallen tree that is blocking access or that has disrupted your utility supply.
+Tree-felling and sensitive clearance of scrub and vegetation is what we are good at all our staff are all ecologically trained and will endeavour to minimise the environmental impact of clearance, protecting vulnerable species and the surrounding habitat.